kabbo500/chartered-accountant/README.md

 # Everything I am doing in this projects

-* First create a navbar and set all important route.

-* Then build a json file and load all accountant service.
+*  It has two authentication systems, Google & email, and pass
+* Password reset and email verification system

-* Thirdly Create a private Checkout route for service checkout.
+* Checkout page with the private route

-* Then Create Login and register form for email, password login and Google sign in.

-* Fifthly Ans the three question in blogs page.

-* Last write myself and my future goal in about page.

 # Technologies use in this projects